edgedb/rfcs/text/1003-cli-naming.rst

 of the terminal, an effective solution is to use a pager, as done by ``git`` and many other tools.
 More initial help output allows for quicker search of not only command names but also command descriptions.
+An alternative short single-page output is provided when ``-h`` is specified (this is what Git does).

 Command-line design doesn't really follow EdgeQL
 ------------------------------------------------